Manifest Destiny (opera): Performance history

 A promenade production of the first act of Manifest Destiny was performed at the Cockpit Theatre, Marylebone, London during November 2003, directed by David Wybrow.
 The first full-length production was subsequently performed at the Tricycle Theatre, Kilburn, London on 27 June 2004 (produced by Corin Redgrave).

 The second full-length production (also directed by David Wybrow) was staged at the St Georges West venue between 6 and 29 August 2005 as part of the 2005 Edinburgh Festival Fringe, with a cast of four.
-The Observer announced it as "undoubtedly the most controversial production" of the festival," (Observer of 24 July) and it was flagged by both The Independent and The Times as one of the five top classical music events to see in Edinburgh that year.
+The Observer announced it as "undoubtedly the most controversial production" of the festival," and it was flagged by both The Independent and The Times as one of the five top classical music events to see in Edinburgh that year.
 Excerpts from the opera were subsequently performed at public concerts – notably, part of the Guantanamo Bay prison scene from Act 3.

+Member of Parliament John McDonnell arranged to host a screening of these performances in a room in the Houses of Parliament on 25 June 2025.